This mega menu is not fully functional and still being developed. Please use the Brands menu to view all products in each brand.

 150mm (6") and only permitted from the rear flue outlet of the stove

 However, avoid if possible.
 Some flue and stove manufacturers will allow horizontal runs of up to 600mm provided that the appropriate flue draught calculations are made – but The Stove Yard do not recommend this because of the increased potential for poor updraught and soot blockages at some point in the future.
-If you must do this then you will need to get the different written approvals of the flue and stove manufacturers in order to satisfy Building Control and or any Hetas / OTEC inspection.

 Minimum gap between single skin flue pipe and other materials

-To combustible materials (eg stud and plasterboard wall): 3 x flue pipe diameter
+To combustible materials (e.g. stud and plasterboard wall): 3 x flue pipe diameter

 125mm (5") flue pipe is 375mm (15") to combustible material